Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation: 2-cocycles parameterize 4-simplex weights

+First, the following easy lemma.
+In it, we consider a tetrahedron~$t$ in our 4-simplex~$12345$ and the space~$\mathcal V_t$ spanned by two operators~$\partial_t$ and~$x_t$.
+Also, the six $t$-components~$d_b|_t$ of edge operators for $b\subset t$ belong to~$\mathcal V_t$ as well.
+Hence, there must be at least four linear relations between these~$d_b|_t$.
+Lemma~\ref{l:easy} precises this argument.

-\begin{lemma} For a tetrahedron~$t=ijkl\subset 12345$ and a generic 2-cocycle~$\omega$, there is a four-dimensional space of linear dependencies between the $t$-components of edge operators corresponding to its vertices.
-Namely, a three-dimensional subspace of linear dependencies comes from the restrictions onto~$t$ of the coboundaries $\delta i$, $\delta j$, $\delta k$ and~$\delta l$, and one more dependency comes from the restriction of~$\omega$, see formulas~\eqref{5u} below for the example $t=1234$. \end{lemma}
+\begin{lemma} For a tetrahedron~$t=ijkl\subset 12345$ and a generic 2-cocycle~$\omega$, there are exactly four independent linear relations between the $t$-components of edge operators corresponding to edges $b\subset t$.
+They can be taken as follows: any three of the restrictions onto~$t$ of the (four) relations $d_{\delta i}=0$, \dots, $d_{\delta l}=0$ corresponding to the coboundaries, and the restriction of~\eqref{nu}. \end{lemma}